magomimmo/modern-cljs/doc/tutorial-05.md

 This means that the `calculate` function is correctly called in the brepl, but not by the `Calculate` button of the form.
-Let's see if the brepl may help us in investigating trouble.
+Let's see if the brepl may help us in investigating the problem we have.

 ```bash
 ClojureScript:modern-cljs.shopping> (.-onsubmit (.getElementById js/document "shoppingForm"))